-Bush fire hazard levels of the predominant vegetation in and around the project area are displayed in the bush fire hazard assessment map (Figure 9).
+Bush fire hazard levels of the predominant vegetation located within 100 m of the project area are displayed in the bush fire hazard assessment map (Figure 8).
 Classifying the bush fire hazard by assessing the predominant vegetation is a key to the initial determination of site suitability for development.
-This also leads to determination of the potential level of construction standard by the application of AS 3959-2009 Construction of buildings in bushfire prone areas for any proposed development (SA 2009).
+This also leads to determination of the potential level of construction standard by the application of Australian Standard AS 3959-2009 Construction of Buildings in Bushfire-prone Areas (SA 2009) for any proposed development located within 100 m of an assessed bush fire prone area (i.e. any area with an assessed 'Moderate' or 'Extreme' bush fire hazard level).